score-p/scorep_plugin_perf/README.md

 1. Check whether the plugin library can be loaded from the `LD_LIBRARY_PATH`.

-2. It may be, that your kernel headers do not provide the file `include/linux/perf_events.h`.
+2. If your kernel headers do not provide the file `include/linux/perf_events.h` please make sure you are using at least Linux 2.6.31.
-    If thats the case for your system, you should check whether there is the file `include/linux/perf_counter.h` and include this file instead.
-You should also rename the type of the variable `attr` in the function `add_event()` to `perf_counter_attr`.

 3. Write a mail to the author.